Teuva: History

+In 1954, the Finland-Swedish artist and author Tove Jansson created an altarpiece mural, Ten Virgins, in Teuva's church, her only church painting.

 In August 2010, more than fifty pocket-sized saunas were gathered on a lakeside within Teuva for the fifth annual Mobile Sauna Festival.
 Some six-thousand visitors attended the festival, doubling the population of Teuva for the weekend.